Ada-C4/git-workflow/README.md

 $ git reset head
 $ git add <your-month-file>
 $ git commit -m "Adding <team-branch-name> changes to <your-month-file>"
+$ git checkout -- .
 ```

+Repeat the above steps for each team's branch (including your own team's).
+Once all of the team's branches have been merged in for your month file, use the `git push -u origin complete` command to push your changes up to GitHub.

 This process will likely result in a merge conflict!
 That's the point.
 You will need to open the month file in Atom and determine how to retain all of the monthly observances.
 Key points:
 - There may be duplicates!
 I've added multiples of many observances to different teams' worksheets.